christophgil/ZIPsFS/README.md

      - 20231122_MA_HEK_QC_hiFlow_2ug_SWATH_rep01.wiff.scan

     These are contained with those of other entries in the file listing.
-    To get the full list of files,  the content of all ZIP files need to be read.
+    To get the full list of files,  all ZIP files need to be inspected.
     This is time consuming and performed in the background.
 Consequently, the file listing will be incomplete when obtained for the first time.
     Only after some seconds, the file listing will be presented properly.